aryaman-patel/MobileRoboticsProject/README.md

-# Occumapancy Grids from laser scans.
+# Occupancy Grids from laser scans.

-This is a ROS package for creating a simple Occumapancy Grid map from ``/scan`` data.
+This is a ROS package for creating a simple Occupancy Grid map from ``/scan`` data.